SAP-archive/cloud-xsa-hybrid-deployment-tutorial/exercise1/README.md

 ## Step 1 - Create the Project
 Now, we will begin developing our application.
 As a prerequisite you should have installed SAP HANA Express Edition (see [https://www.sap.com/developer/topics/sap-hana-express.html](https://www.sap.com/developer/topics/sap-hana-express.html)) or a full HANA Platform Edition installation including SAP Web IDE for HANA.
 Launch SAP Web IDE for SAP HANA in Google Chrome.
-Login with the a user which has space developer rights.
+Login with a user which has space developer rights.

 An application is created in the context of a _project_.
 In this session we will start completely from scratch.
 Therefore, a new project needs to be created by clicking on "File" -> "New" -> "Project from Template".